 Originally from Houston Texas, Annie performed professionally from the age of 12 - toured Europe, the US, and Canada with various groups singing and playing fiddle - played & sang at venues from the Colosseo de Sport in Rome, the Great American Music Hall in San Francisco, Chicago Blues Festival, school assemblies, library shows, outdoor festivals, country, contra & Cajun dances and backyard barbecues, etc. She played fiddle and sang for a variety of groups including the Smokin’ Section, Tee Fee Swamp Boogie, the blues/American Roots duo Gill and Howard, Queen Ida, Danny Poulard, Annie Marie & Fiddlaround, and the Wasted Rangers.

 Annie's childhood was difficult but her dad played stride style piano and they loved singing songs together while he would play boogie on the piano.
 When she had the opportunity to learn to play the fiddle and then viola in school she found that playing music was the best relief from her life struggle.
-She left her home during her teenage years and ended up in the SF bay area.
+She left her home in Houston during her teenage years and ended up in the SF bay area.
+Annie had a difficult time, was homeless and exploited, then cleaned houses to get off the street.
+Eventually, she found her way back to music.

-In California, along with performing and touring-both as a vocalist & as a fiddler, cleaning houses and working retail she supported herself.
-Constantly playing and singing with any one in the genre, she built her skills and started teaching music privately in 1980, then in public elementary schools and in private group and individual lessons from preschool through adult - She worked hard, put herself through college and received a music degree and teaching credentials.
-In 88 Annie was hired by Vallejo Unified to teach a self contained 1st grade and in 89 started giving interactive concerts focusing on American Roots Music at school assemblies, in classrooms, in libraries and for private parties while performing & touring in the summers.
+Annie began working, performing and touring-both as a vocalist & as a fiddler, and along with cleaning houses and working retail she supported herself.
+Constantly playing and singing with any one in the genre, she built her skills and started teaching music privately in 1980, then in public elementary schools and in private group and individual lessons from preschool through adult.
+About this time Annie became disenchanted with the music business; She worked hard, put herself through college and received a music degree and teaching credentials.
+In 88 Annie was hired by Vallejo Unified as a teacher and in 89 started giving interactive concerts focusing on American Roots Music at school assemblies, in classrooms, in libraries and for private parties while performing & touring in the summers.

 In 1998, Annie started working on her Masters in Education and accepted a full-time position as a pedagogy coach for the Beginning Teacher Support and Assessment Program (BTSA).
 In 2000, Annie became the administrator in charge of the BTSA program and also gave birth to her daughter Elyssa.
 Being responsible for her beautiful daughter had a profound effect on Annie.
 She wanted to be the parent Elyssa would need as she grew up.
 In 2006, she met her husband Ron Hogenboom; A veteran and a faithful Christian, he became the second stabilizing influence in her life.